German Student from Congress-Bundestag Youth Exchange Begins at Webster

 “This is my biggest goal.
 I just want to try to collect as many experiences as possible and do as much as I can.
 There is no one thing in particular that I would like to do or see,” said Fuchs.
 “I am excited about being a part of the Webster culture.”

 Fuchs is at Webster through a new arrangement with the Congress-Bundestag Youth Exchange (CBYX), an exchange organization that supports students from both sides of the Atlantic, Germany and the U.S. and for both high school and college students to travel to the U.S. or Germany.
 He is the first student to come to Webster through the program.

 “Webster is known for its international connections, and we are very happy to host a student from this program who is here to study and work, as well as serve as a cultural ambassador.
 We hope this is only the first of more international students to come to Webster through CBYX and other exchange organizations,” said Paula Hanssen, associate professor with the International Languages and Cultures Department.
 In the past, several students of German and a second major, such as International Relations, have gone to Germany with the CBYX program from Webster.
-Hanssen worked closely with Webster alum Rachel Bryant, who majored in German and American Studies, at CBYX, with the Associate Provost's office and the International Student office to bring Fuchs to Webster this year.
+Hanssen worked closely with Webster alum Rachel Bryant, who majored in German and American Studies, at CBYX, with the Vice Provost's office and the International Student office to bring Fuchs to Webster this year.